Skip to content

 • Integration = real LLM provider via VCR-style recorded cassettes (D2).
 Replay is byte-perfect deterministic.

-The three tiers map cleanly onto the existing unit / contract / integration marker enforcement (TA-23 D2 root conftest).
-Live-drift is a fourth marker (live_drift) used only by the nightly workflow.
+The automated tiers map cleanly onto the existing unit / contract / integration marker enforcement (TA-23 D2 root conftest).
+Tests that require live provider credentials use the existing live_llm exclusion bucket and are not scheduled nightly.

 D2 — Recording mechanism: pytest-recording per-test cassettes